Ralph W. Cram

 Ralph Warren Cram (June 19, 1869 – May 8, 1952) was a newspaper editor and aviator.

 Biography

 He was born in Zanesville, Ohio, in 1869, son of Charles W. Cram, a physician, and Clarissa Deming.
 Cram was a cousin of American architect Ralph Adams Cram.

 He married Mary Belle (Mabel) Laventure in 1892, and they had six children including parasitologist Eloise Blaine Cram (1896–1957) and aviation engineer Ralph LaVenture Cram (1906–1939) who was killed during a test flight of the first Boeing 307 Stratoliner.

 He died in 1952.
-He was buried at Oakdale Memorial Gardens, among other historical figures prominent on Davenport's history.
+He was buried at Oakdale Memorial Gardens, among other historical figures prominent in Davenport's history.

 Newspaperman

 In 1883 Cram began his newspaper career as a printer's devil with the Davenport Democrat of Davenport, Iowa.
 After being a reporter, city editor, and managing editor, in 1930 he became editor and publisher, a position he held until his retirement in 1940.
 Cram was an acknowledged political analyst, and his editorials reflected life not only in Davenport, but in the state and nation as a whole.